Ohio Amber Alert: Women set trap for suspect before chance led them to missing baby

-RICHMOND, Indiana (WCMH) – An incredible string of chance encounters and lucky breaks was what two women said helped them bring a days-long Amber Alert to an end.
+RICHMOND, Indiana (WCMH) – An incredible string of chance encounters and lucky breaks were what two women said helped them bring a days-long Amber Alert to an end.

 The search for five-month-old twins Kyair and Kason Thomas started Dec.
-19 when the children’s mother’s running car was stolen from the Short North.
+19 when their mother’s running car was stolen from the Short North neighborhood in Columbus, Ohio.
 Hours later, Kyair was found in a parking lot at Dayton International Airport, but there was no sign of Kason.

 On Dec.
-22, police announced the arrest of the suspect in the case, Nalah Jackson, but still no word on if Kason had been found, until just a few hours later, when the boy was discovered inside the stolen vehicle outside of a Papa John’s pizza restaurant in Indianapolis.
+22, police announced the arrest of the suspect in the case, Nalah Jackson, but didn’t say if Kason had been found.
+That was until just a few hours later when the boy was discovered inside the stolen vehicle outside of a Papa John’s pizza restaurant in Indianapolis.

-The two women involved, Shyann Belmar and Mecka Curry, told NBC4 they played a pivotal role in leading the police to Jackson, and the eventual return of Kason.
+Shyann Belmar and Mecka Curry, the two women who played a pivotal role in leading the police to Jackson, and the eventual return of Kason spoke with Nexstar’s WCMH about the incident.

 “I wanted to be for sure,” Belmar said.
 “In my heart, I knew I was for sure.”